 Easy check salt lid

 Salt needs to be checked regularly, so a simple solution is best.
-Some water softeners require the unit to be opened whereas others, such as the Harvey, has a clear section that shows the level.
+Some water softeners require the unit to be opened whereas others, such as the Harvey™, has a clear lid for easy viewing.

 Electric water softeners will require setting up and programming for water usage, water hardness and some other settings.
 A non-electric water softener does the job for you with its factory preset, making it easier to use.